tlhackque/ascron/README.md

 _ascron_ can select jobs from any installed _crontab_ (user or system), from an uninstalled _crontab_, or can run a job defined on the command line.

+The Vixie cron extensions are supported in _crontabs_: named weekdays and months, ranges, step counts, and @abbreviations (such as @daily).

 _ascron_ sets up the environment using the same process as _crond_ does when reading _crontab_s.

 _ascron_ obeys the same enviroment variables as _crond_ for determining the SHELL, PATH, and output